skairunner/sky-oni-mods/README.md

 ### Raincheck (Printing Pod time refund)

 Lets you take a raincheck on the Printing Pod.
 When you reject all items, it recharges faster, defaulting to 66% refunded.

+## Rock Crusher Configurator

+Can config the following recipes at a Rock Crusher:

+* % of Fossil that is turned into Lime
+* % of Metal Ore that is turned into Refined Metal
+* Amount of Table Salt produced in grams from Salt

+The configuration can be found in the Mod Menu after you enable the mod.
+You must restart before the effects of the configuration are reflected, due to quirks of the game engine.

 ### Storage Pod